brvc-org/brvccoin/README.md

 _Approach of token minting via puzzles, public archives, Satoshi clues?
 More Pow needed?_

 More tokens locked - higher  chances of being selected to propose the next block.
 Fairness needs to have priority or the more tokens the better? % approach?
+(0.01% gives 1 point 0,1% 2 points...)